covidinnovations/covidinnovations/www/content/about/_index.md

 France and across the world.

-We are committed to slow down the spread of the virus and save lives by accelerating the technological innovation against the Coronavirus.
+We are committed to slow down the spread of the virus and save lives by accelerating the technological innovation for our healthcare system.

 ## HOW YOU CAN HELP